 A person who is named to manage your money or property is a fiduciary.
-He or she has a duty to manage your money and property for your benefit.
+He or she has a duty to manage your money and property for your benefit however he or she may abuse that power.

 The person you appoint as your fiduciary should be trustworthy and honest.
 Your fiduciary can removed if they do not fulfill their obligations or duties.
 Fiduciaries can be sued and may be ordered to repay money.
 If elder financial exploitation is reported to the police or Adult Protective Service, the fiduciary could be investigated.
 If the fiduciary is convicted of stealing your assets, he or she can go to jail.